MissVeronica/um-directory-private-fields/README.md

 2. Version 2.0.0 Include Directory filter search and Profile page option for private fields.
 Code improvements.

 ## Installation & Updates
-1. Download the plugin ZIP file
+1. Download the plugin ZIP file at the green Code button
 2. Install as a new WP Plugin upload in WordPress -> Plugins -> Add New -> Upload Plugin.
 3. Activate the Plugin: Ultimate Member - Directory Private Fields